shobhit9sept/CyberLabs-Sessions/CL Paper summaries/Attention is all you need/README.md

 # The Transformer – Attention is all you need

-Recurrent neural networks (RNN), long short-term memory networks (LSTM), and gated RNNs are ways to teach computers to understand and generate language.
-They are good for things like translating languages or predicting what comes next in a sentence.
+Recurrent neural networks (RNN), long short-term memory networks(LSTM) and gated RNNs are the popularly approaches used for Sequence Modelling tasks such as machine translation and language modeling.
+However, RNN/CNN handle sequences word-by-word in a sequential fashion.
+This sequentiality is an obstacle toward parallelization of the process.

-But, sometimes they can get confused when the sentences are very long or complicated.
-They can forget important information or mix it up with other information.
+Moreover, when such sequences are too long, the model is prone to forgetting the content of distant positions in sequence or mix it with following positions’ content.

-To help with this problem, scientists created something called "attention mechanisms".
-These attention mechanisms help the computer remember important information, no matter how far apart it is in a sentence.
+Attention mechanisms are one of the solutions to overcome the problem of model forgetting.
+This is because they allow dependency modelling without considering their distance in the input or output sequences.
+Due to this feature, they have become an integral part of sequence modeling and transduction models.

-Usually, attention mechanisms are used with RNNs or other language-learning tools to make them even better.
+However, in most cases attention mechanisms are used in conjunction with a recurrent network.

 ## Architecture